branchwelder/web-technologies/resources/vscode.md

 to uninstall any extensions you're not using, otherwise they will continue to run in the background.

-## Useful for HCDE 438
+## Essentials

+- Live Server: _Local development server inside VSCode_
 - Prettier: _Code formatting for a bunch of web-related languages_
+- ESLint: _A linter for javascript_

+## Nice-to-have

 - Code Spell Checker: _A spell checker that also works for camelCase_
-- Live Server: _Local development server inside VSCode_
 - Path Intellisense - _Autocompletes filenames (useful for importing things)_
 - Path Autocomplete - _autocompletes paths (also useful for importing things)_
-- ESLint: _A linter for javascript_
 - IntelliSense for CSS class names in HTML: _adds autocompletion for your css class names_
 - Markdown All In One: _keyboard shortcuts, auto preview, formatting, etc. for